On this page:

 Supported platforms and environments for the Standalone Machine Agent are dependent on which metric data collection extension is being used.
 This depends on the machine's OS.
 See Machine Agent Metric Collection for details.

 The Standalone Machine Agent requires a Java Virtual Machine.
-JRE 1.8 or higher is required.
+JRE 1.8 is required.
 Downloads for many of the supported OSs include Oracle JRE 1.8.
-The Standalone Machine Agent should work with most, if not all, of the JVMs supported by the Java Agent that are JRE 1.8 or higher.
+The Standalone Machine Agent should work with most, if not all, of the JVMs supported by the Java Agent that are JRE 1.8.
 However, it is extensively tested only for the Oracle JDK and OpenJDK.

 Note the following about the available Machine Agent downloads: